danburonline/eye-wink/README.md

 ## Workflow

 > **Note**
 > The following workflow overview is a high-level summary.
-For more details, please refer to the [presentation](/presentation/presentation.pdf).
+For more details as well as figures and graphs, please refer to the [presentation](/presentation/presentation.pdf) document inside the presentation directory.

 1. **Feasibility:** The initial phase of the project involved conducting a feasibility study to assess the presence of patterns in processed and transformed neural signals.
 I was pleased to discover discernible patterns, indicating the potential viability of developing a classifier to identify them.